Anello-Photonics/docs-A1/docs/getting_started_evk.rst

 3.2 Other Configuration Methods
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-You may also send configurations manually over the GNSS INS's serial configuration port using a serial interface software, such as CoolTerm.
+You may also send configurations manually over the EVK's serial configuration port using a serial interface software, such as CoolTerm.
+Note that the configuration port on the EVK is the highest of the four virtual COM ports (more information at `Comminication & Messaging <https://docs-a1.readthedocs.io/en/latest/communication_messaging.html>`_).

 4   Connect to NTRIP Caster
 ------------------------------
-Standard RTCM messages can be forwarded to the ANELLO GNSS INS data port to enable the GNSS receivers to reach RTK-level accuracy.
+Standard RTCM messages can be forwarded to the ANELLO EVK data port to enable the GNSS receivers to reach RTK-level accuracy.
-The GNSS INS receives standard RTCM3.3 in MSM format, including MSM4, MSM5, and MSM7 messages.
+The EVK receives standard RTCM3.3 in MSM format, including MSM4, MSM5, and MSM7 messages.

-The ANELLO Python Program also provides an NTRIP client which can connect to a standard NTRIP network and forward the received RTCM messages into the GNSS INS.
+The ANELLO Python Program also provides an NTRIP client which can connect to a standard NTRIP network and forward the received RTCM messages into the EVK.

 From the main menu, select *NTRIP* and then *Start*.
 Enter the NTRIP caster details as prompted.
 The *System Status* will show the NTRIP connection status.